Skip to main content

 Visa, Travel, and Logistics Differences

-Both countries are accessible to CA patients, but logistics differ.
+Both countries are accessible to AU patients, but logistics differ.

 Practical consideration: If you want to combine dental treatment with vacation, Thailand (beaches, spas, resorts) has appeal.
 If you want to focus purely on treatment with some cultural tourism during recovery, India works equally well.